ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Update and correct third party licensing information _(@a-kraschitzer)_
 - Added contact details to `AUTHORS.md` _(Michael Tucek)_
 - Use Ronn-NG instead of unmaintained ronn to generate man pages. _(Mihael Pranjić)_
+- Re-generate man pages to add missing information and remove unnecessary symbols and escaping. _(Mihael Pranjić)_
+- Update `doc/Doxyfile` to Doxygen 1.9.1 and fix a syntax error with the `FILTER_PATTERNS` directive. _(Mihael Pranjić)_

 ## Tests

 - Fix failing `testshell_markdown_tutorial_crypto` on Mac OS and other OS with GnuPG version >= 2.3.1. _(Peter Nirschl @petermax2)_
 - Use clang-format 12 for Restyled and update Restyled version. _(Mihael Pranjić)_
+- Update all Restyled formatters to current versions. _(Mihael Pranjić)_
 - <<TODO>>
 - <<TODO>>